 - Trigger the release of more ‘feel-good chemicals known as endorphins into your bloodstream

 - Improve blood flow and circulation to ensure nutrients reach all your body tissues and muscles

 - Relieve insomnia by relaxing your body muscles.
 Pain is often associated with sleep disorders.
 With a proper massage, you can fall asleep easily, sleep longer and wake up feeling revitalized.

 - Enhance motion range as your body muscles relax.
 Pain can hamper movement, but with a good massage, you can easily move as you desire.

 Although massage therapy is safe in effectively alleviating lower back pain, it should be done with care and diligence.

-Take precaution if you have a skin condition and it’s recommended to talk to your doctor before using any type of massage for pain management.
-However, if you have a heart condition, brittle bones or fever, a massage treatment isn’t for you.
+Take precautions if you have a skin condition and it’s recommended to talk to your doctor before using any type of massage for pain management.
+However, if you have a heart condition, brittle bones, or fever, massage treatment isn’t for you.